sami-ets/Documentation/docs/general/technological_services.md

 The ETS LOG/TI department has several deployment server on which you can develop, test and run your GPU-accelerated code.

+If your algorithm doesn't take more than 8 GB of VRAM, please use the GPU in your personal development machine instead of these servers.
+Students who requires higher VRAM capacity for their algorithm will be prioritized.

 #### Available development and deployment servers with NVIDIA GPUs.

 | Hostname	| IP address        | Hostname                          | GPUs                                          | CUDA Version   |